 The construction sector is not only a major contributor to the U.S. but the entire world.
 With expenditures reaching over $1.2 billion, the U.S. is one of the largest construction markets across the globe.
 The industry has more than 670,000 employers with over 7 million employees.
+There are nearly 12.5 million manufacturing workers in the U.S., accounting for 8.5 percent of the workforce.
 Additionally, it’s one of the largest customers for manufacturing, mining, and a variety of other services — creating nearly $1.3 trillion worth of structures annually.

 Though markets can always ebb and flow, generally, there is plenty of optimism within the construction industry.
 Here are some major trends to keep an eye out for within the 2019 construction sector:

 According to ArchPaper, the Associated General Contractors of America (AGC), a group that represents thousands of construction firms and workers nationwide, is launching a new campaign to diversify its predominantly white and male workforce.
 Stephen Sandherr, CEO of the AGC, plans on introducing professional construction training to high school students in an attempt to entice more women and minorities into the trade in order to better reflect America’s increasingly diverse workforce.

 “Times are changing,” said Tanay Matthews, a Brooklyn construction worker with Local 361.
 “It’s not just a man’s world anymore.
 I work with about 30 men now.
 My last job might have been 200.”

 Currently, as reported by the U.S. Bureau of Labor Statistics, women comprise about 9% of the construction workforce.

 “Work needs to be done to continue to get the word out to women and young girls that yes, you can do this, this is a career for you,” added Kathleen Culhane, president of Non-Traditional Employment for Women (NEW).

 Emphasis on safety